Can You Use a Credit Card to Buy a Home in New York City?

 You might have the money already in your retirement funds.
 Roth and traditional IRA accounts are the ideal accounts for withdrawing extra cash.

-Withdrawals up to $10,000 are penalty-free, granted that you spend the money within 120 days of withdrawal.
+Withdrawals up to $10,000 are penalty-free, granted that you spend the money within 120 days of departure.

-You will have to pay taxes on the money you withdraw from a traditional IRA account, but a Roth IRA issues no penalties or taxes.
+You must pay taxes on the money you withdraw from a traditional IRA account, but a Roth IRA issues no penalties or taxes.

-If your money is in a 401k, you will likely have to pay a 10% fee for any money that you withdraw.
+If your money is in a 401k, you will likely have to pay a 10% fee for any withdrawals.

-It’s also possible to take out a loan from the account, which you will have to repay with interest, but there are no penalties or fees associated with it.
+It's also possible to take out a loan from the account, which you must repay with interest, but no penalties or fees are associated.

 The risk of pulling money out of your retirement funds is that some accounts will require you to pay the money back within five years.
 This added debt could hurt your chances of qualifying for a good loan.